Teacher(s)

 To follow this course, the student should have a basic knowledge of earth surface processes, geology and earth sciences such as taught in LGEO1251, LGEO1331 and LBIR1130.

-Active participation in the course in mandatory.
+Active participation is mandatory.
 The practical sessions and fieldwork are organised once per academic year, and cannot be repeated in the 2nd session.

 Online resources